-Projects implemented according to the alliance contracting model consist of smooth cooperation between the alliance parties.
+which the parties operate in a shared project organisation.
 The cooperation keeps the focus on the resolution of problems instead of creating new ones.
+There are rarely any arguments in alliance projects and it also means clear savings for taxpayers.
 When the risks and benefits are shared, all win or lose together and work becomes more efficient.

 Continuous management and generation of ideas may also improve the cost-efficiency of construction.
 It is often possible to achieve substantial schedule benefits and take the investment into use more quickly than when traditional operating models are used.

 An alliance is an implementation model for projects that involve many challenges, stakeholders and uncertainty; for example, hospital and health centre projects, renovations, industrial projects and infrastructure projects.
 Cooperative elements are also included in many other implementation models these days.

 - Shared objectives: combining different competencies to achieve shared objectives

 - Key control elements: a jointly agreed target cost, bonuses can be increased by reaching a cost level below the target cost

 - Operating methods that support cooperation: Big Room, Open Book, Target Value Design, Last Planner System